COVID-19 Guidance for Paramedics

 - Miscellaneous Procedures - “407.02 - COVID-19 Screening POSITIVE”

 - Miscellaneous Procedures - “407.03 - COVID-19 Screening NEGATIVE”

 Documentation of your clinical and epidemiological findings and considerations is always very important.
-Include information about extenuating circumstances such as a positive screen for COVID-19 or the considerations that led to your assessment and treatment in the Remarks section of your ACR.
+Include information about extenuating circumstances such as respiratory symptoms, a positive screen for COVID-19 or the considerations that led to your assessment and treatment in the Remarks section of your ACR.
 This is especially important if you modify care from that in the Medical Directives.